-Lin Chen, Jui-Fen by virtue of her interest in shares in the Company, is also deemed interested in the shares of all the Company's subsidiaries to the extent the Company has an interest.
+Lin Chen, Jui-Fen by virtue of her interest in shares of the Company, is also deemed interested in shares of all subsidiaries to the extent the Company has an interest.

 None of the other directors in office at the end of the financial year had any interest in shares in the Company or its related corporations during the financial year.